Wireless light switch: Smart switches

 There are more and more light switches can be controlled by smartphone.
 Usually user can control the light using mobile app.
 But for some products, extra corresponding hub is needed to connect those smart switches.
 In order to avoid the hub, wireless light switch and luminaire needs to share the same protocol, e.g. Bluetooth mesh Lighting model or Zigbee LightLink.

 Apple also provide HomeKit which try to integrate all those user interfaces.

+A "smart pill" is a relay which can be added to an electrical circuit to turn on or off one or more appliances, like lights or solar screens.
+Smart pills can for example be controlled via an app, a wireless switch and/or a conventional push switch.